 Step 2: Apply for Fire Flow Analysis

 After you have researched the water connection, to move forward in the connection process, you must request a Fire Flow Analysis Request .
-View the District’s requirements for Fire Flow Analyses here: Title 5 – Development of our North City Water District Code, and a link to the District’s form here.
+View the District’s requirements for Fire Flow Analyses here: North City Water District Code Title 5 – Development, Chapter 2, Section C, and a link to the District’s form here.
 The current cost for the Fire Flow Analysis is $650.
 The Fire Flow Analysis results provide additional information about the potential project’s impact on the District’s system and whether you will be required to construct improvements to mitigate those impacts.

 If the results of the fire flow analysis indicates the District’s existing system can provide adequate fire flow to the proposed development, the District will issue a Certificate of Water Availability.
 Payment of any fees and charges will be required prior to actual connection to the system (see Step 5).